Hurricane Klaus (1990): Impact

 Hurricane Klaus dropped moderate to heavy rainfall across the Lesser Antilles, potentially as high as 15 in; the hurricane affected many areas struck by Hurricane Hugo in the previous year.
 On Barbados, flooding from the rainfall blocked a few roads and forced a few families to move to safer areas; lightning from the outskirts of the storm left a portion of the island without power.
 High winds and rainfall affected the island of Saint Lucia, which destroyed about 15% of the nation's banana crop for the year; damage totaled about $1 million (1990 USD).

 The rainfall resulted in severe flooding on Martinique, which accrued to almost 10 ft in some locations; two sisters drowned near Saint-Joseph after a bridge was washed away.
 Several landslides were reported on the island.
 The passage of the cyclone left damaged and power and telephone systems.
 750 people evacuated their homes in Le Lamentin due to flooding, and a total of 1,500 residents were left homeless on the island.
 Offshore, rough conditions damaged a fishing vessel, leaving its two passengers drifting on the boat for 25 days before being rescued about 640 mi to the north-northwest of Martinique.
 In all, seven people were killed on the island.

 On Dominica, winds from the hurricane damaged power lines and downed trees in the northern portion of the island.
 High winds on Antigua damaged a few roofs, and also downed communications from two radio networks.
 The outer rainbands of the storm dropped light rainfall on the United States Virgin Islands, reaching about 1.25 in on Saint Thomas; wind gusts peaked at 33 mph on Saint Croix.
 Moderate rainfall continued into the Turks and Caicos Islands, with Grand Turk reporting a total of 4 in in 36 hours.

 On the east coast of Florida, Klaus produced 15 ft waves and tides of 3 ft above normal.
 Beach erosion was reported along the east coast, due to persistent easterly winds.
 As the remnant moisture of Klaus entered the southeastern United States, it produced heavy rainfall between 10 and 15 in of rainfall in South Carolina, with slightly lower totals in North Carolina.
 In South Carolina, the rainfall caused a dam to burst, killing four people.
 About two days after the remnants of Klaus entered the southeastern United States, Tropical Storm Marco made landfall on northwestern Florida, dropping more heavy rainfall and causing heavy damage across the region.

 Retirement

-Due to its impact on Martinique, the government of France requested the retirement of the name Klaus; the World Meteorological Organization retired the name from the list of tropical cyclone names in the following year and replaced it with the name Kyle.
+Due to the storm's impacts on the islands of the Lesser Antilles, the World Meteorological Organization retired the name Klaus from the Atlantic hurricane name lists following the 1990 season.
+It was replaced with Kyle for the 1996 season.